riziles/svelte-perspective/README.md

 # Finos Perspective in Svelte

-Can only seem to getting working with CDN, Vite refuses to bundle the perspective modules.
+Can only seem to get it working with CDN, Vite refuses to bundle the perspective modules.

 demo here: https://steady-cat-fb5198.netlify.app/